lu4p/ToRat/README.md

 # ToRat
-A Remote Administration tool written in Go using Tor as its transport mechanism currently only supporting Windows clients.
+A Cross Platform Remote Administration tool written in Go using Tor as its transport mechanism currently supporting Windows, Linux, MacOS clients.

 Work in Progress...